Republican contenders for Mitt Romney’s open US Senate seat face off in Utah debate

 The winner of the Republican Senate primary will face Democrat Caroline Gleich, a mountaineer and environmental activist, in November.
 Utah has not elected a Democrat to the U.S. Senate since 1970.

+Earlier Monday, U.S. Rep. Celeste Maloy, who is seeking her first full term representing Utah’s 2nd District after winning a special election last fall, defended her brief congressional tenure in a debate with challenger Colby Jenkins, who tried to paint her willingness to work across the aisle as kowtowing to Democrats.

+Jenkins, a retired U.S. Army officer and telecommunications specialist, beat Maloy at the party convention this year after receiving Lee’s endorsement, but not by a wide enough margin to bypass the primary.
+He used his time on the debate stage Monday to call for Trump’s return to the White House, while Maloy justified her votes for several bipartisan spending packages.
+The winner of the competitive primary will face Democratic nominee Nathaniel Woodward, a family law attorney, in November.

-The Republican Senate debate is one of three scheduled for Monday in Utah.
-Challengers for two of the state’s four congressional seats are set to debate earlier in the day.
-Candidates for governor, attorney general and Curtis’ open U.S. House seat will face off Tuesday and Wednesday.
+Republican candidates for governor, attorney general and Curtis’ open U.S. House seat will face off in debates on Tuesday and Wednesday.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.